sidneyshafer/calculate-conversions/readme.md

 # Calculate Conversions
-Created a Windows Form Application with C# in Visual Studio.
+Created a Windows Form Application with C# in Visual Studio to calculate conversions.

 ## Application Usage in Microsoft's Visual Studio
 1. Download zip file and unzip folder content.